-Skynet Junior Scholars is a new program funded by the NSF.
-It is a collaboration among The University of Chicago (Award #1223687), the University of North Carolina Chapel Hill (Award #1223235), the National Radio Astronomy Observatory Green Bank (Award #1223345), and the Astronomical Society of the Pacific.
-This project will serve middle school youth and their leaders in 4-H clubs and other informal education venues.
-The Yerkes 41” reflector is the largest telescope in Skynet’s worldwide system of robotic telescopes.
-Enabling students to observe with telescopes and investigate the Universe with their own images is a high priority for our education projects.
+Skynet Junior Scholars, funded by the NSF, is a collaboration among The University of Chicago (Award #1223687), the University of North Carolina Chapel Hill (Award #1223235), the National Radio Astronomy Observatory Green Bank (Award #1223345), and the Astronomical Society of the Pacific.
+This project serves middle school youth and their leaders of 4-H clubs and other out-of-school education groups.

 Online and Face to Face Leader Skynet Junior Scholars Workshops

-We are now accepting applications for workshops from leaders of 4-H clubs, after school, museum programs, and other out-of-school time programs.
-With a simple internet connection, young people can conduct all kinds of astronomy investigations with world-class telescopes in the US, Chile, AND Australia.
-Suitable for middle school and older youth in 4-H clubs, afterschool and museum programs, Skynet Junior Scholars (SJS) offers:
+With a simple internet connection, students conduct various astronomy investigations using world-class telescopes in the US, Chile, and Australia.
+Suitable for middle school students and older youth in 4-H clubs, after-school and museum programs, and other non-school groups, Skynet Junior Scholars (SJS) workshops offer:

-- Explorations: a series of inquiry-based STEM activities that engage young people in a variety of astronomy topics;
+- Explorations through a series of inquiry-based STEM activities that engage young people in a variety of astronomy topics

-- Online web-portal allows youth to create an image gallery, share data with other young scientists, publish their results;
+- An online web-portal which allows users to create an image gallery, share data with other young scientists, and publish their results

-- An opportunity for youth to advance, and assist astronomers with their projects.
+- An opportunity for young participants to advance and assist astronomers with their projects

 Teacher Resources and Workshops